Charles Erskine Scott Wood: Artist and painter

-Later years
+Time in Los Gatos

 From 1925 until his death in 1944, Wood lived with his second wife, Sara Bard Field, in Los Gatos in a house named "The Cats" or the "Cats Estate" located on the hill on southbound Highway 17.
 The house was built in 1925 on a 34-acre property, with an entry way featuring a wrought iron gate flanked by two large white cat sculptures, named Leo and Leona.
+The sculptures were made by sculptor Robert Paine, and an image of them is featured on the seal of the town of Los Gatos.
 Many famous people visited this home, including Charlie Chaplin, Eleanor Roosevelt, and John Steinbeck.

+Friends

 His friends included Ansel Adams, Albert M. Bender, Clarence Darrow, Eugene Debs, Emma Goldman, Chief Joseph, Childe Hassam, Robinson Jeffers, Margaret Sanger, and John Steinbeck.

+Death and legacy

 At the time of his death, Wood was West Point's oldest living graduate.
 He was the father of Nan Wood Honeyman, Oregon's first U. S. congresswoman.

-Film
+Portrayal in film

 Wood was portrayed by Sam Elliott in the TV movie I Will Fight No More Forever.
 In the film, he is a United States captain who fights in the Nez Perce War.